Community Health Leaders

-In order to stay up to date on the latest treatments, drug discovery, clinical studies, and how to cope with prostate cancer every day, Heart-Failure.net brings you frequent articles, blogs, opinions, and advice from leading patient advocates and professional medical experts.
+In order to stay up to date on the latest treatments, drug discovery, clinical studies, and how to cope with prostate cancer every day, Heart-Failure.net brings you frequent articles, blogs, opinions, and advice from health leaders and professional medical experts.

 On heart-failure.net, Lisa hopes to tell the story of her family history of Brugada Syndrome, a heart rhythm disorder that can lead to sudden cardiac arrest, in case it might help others searching for answers for themselves or family members.
 Read more.

 Amber Blackburn is a Registered Nurse turned blogger and patient advocate for those with chronic illnesses.
 She was forced to leave the workforce after ten years as a nurse; this gave her the patient medical experience and perspective.
 She was able to work with heart patients for the majority of her career.
 And has a passion for helping others.
 Read more.

 Hi.
 I’m John, I’ve been a respiratory therapist for over 20 years.
 A good part of my job is taking care of people with heart failure.
 So, I have quite a bit of experience with heart failure and it’s affect of people.
 Read more.

 I am a former freelance and staff health and medicine writer/editor with stints at Psychology Today, the American Medical Student Association, and International Medical News Group.
 Read more.

 Hello!
 I’m Theresa & I’m a Respiratory Therapist and heart patient myself.
 I have been in the medical field for 20 years and have been a Respiratory Therapist since 2004.
 Read more.